If websites are essentially online versions of physical stores, a pillar content strategy is a way of building a strong foundation for your store.

 Write subtopic blogs first

-The goal of pillar pages is to give a detailed overview of every aspect of the broad topic and not cover them in so much detail that there is nothing left to write about in the subtopic blog posts.
+If you create the pillar page first and then get to cluster topics, you may find yourself struggling to find fresh content.
+The goal is to give a detailed overview of every aspect of the broad topic and not cover them in so much detail that there is nothing left to write about in the subtopic blog posts.

 Therefore, it is best to start with cluster topics first and then create the main pillar page at the end.
 This way, you will have a better understanding of what is covered in those blogs and how you can write the best pillar page content with lucrative anchor texts linking to them.